Memoona028/Data-Science-Memoona-Basharat/README.md

 - **Link to Medium Article for Branching & Merging**: [Branching & Merging](https://medium.com/@memoonabasharat23/branching-merging-git-52a2a50af0d4)

 ## WEEKLY TASK 3/3
--In this task, we learn about the basics of statistics, including mean, median, and mode.
+- In this task, we learn about the basics of statistics, including mean, median, and mode.